 Lost Traffic Ticket in PennsylvaniaPage OverviewSUMMARY: How to Find Lost Pennsylvania Traffic Ticket Information

 Most drivers won't be able to search for lost traffic tickets online.
-Some county websites and even bigger city websites, like Philadelphia's Traffic Court site, might allow drivers to look for information like hearing dates, but typically, that's all.
+Some PA county court websites and even bigger city websites, like Philadelphia's Traffic Court site, might allow drivers to look for information like hearing dates, but typically, that's all.

-More often than not, traffic tickets are handled on a county, magistrate court level; however, depending on the area the driver was cited and the officer, the ticket could be handled on a smaller town or city court level.
+More often than not, traffic tickets in Pennsylvania are handled on a county, magistrate court level; however, depending on the area the driver was cited and the officer, the ticket could be handled on a smaller town or city court level.

 The Pennsylvania Department of Transportation (PennDOT) can help, too.
-If your traffic ticket is active, a PennDOT representative can take your driver's license number and provide you with information such as the county you were cited in, the court name and identification number, and your citation number.
+If your PA traffic ticket is active, a PennDOT representative can take your driver's license number and provide you with ticket information such as the county you were cited in, the court name and identification number, and your citation number.